marcoverpas/Leeds_lectures_2026/README.md

 Model **ABM-SIM** is Model SIM populated by $N$ households.
 Each household holds its own money $h_i$, forms its own disposable income $yd_i$, and has its own propensity to consume $\alpha_{1,i}$.
 The number of households exceeds the workers ever needed, so **unemployment emerges** rather than being assumed.
 One period unfolds as a sequence of "ticks":

 1. each household plans consumption out of its last income and its money, $c_i = \alpha_{1,i} \cdot yd_{i,-1} + \alpha_2 \cdot h_i$;
-1. the economy needs one worker per unit of demand; a **job lottery** (with spread $s$) fills the jobs - some go unfilled;
+1. the economy needs one worker per unit of demand; a **job lottery** (with spread $s$) fills the jobs (some go unfilled);
 1. whoever works produces the good and is paid; goods are sold **first-come-first-served** until they run out;
 1. taxes are paid, and each household updates its money holdings.

-Summing over households reproduces the aggregate SIM: mean output converges to $G/\theta$.
+Summing over households reproduces the aggregate SIM: mean output still converges to $G/\theta$ (as in the top-down versions of Model SIM).
 Two results are worth highlighting.

 - **Emergent unemployment.** With the hiring spread $s>0$, employment is a genuinely fluctuating, model-generated variable.
 - **Higher accumulated wealth.** The money stock settles *above* the frictionless SIM value.
-When hiring falls short, households are rationed and cannot spend all they planned; the unspent income becomes **involuntary saving**, so wealth builds up a buffer.
+When hiring falls short, households are rationed and cannot spend all they planned.
+The unspent income becomes **involuntary saving**, so wealth builds up a buffer.
 In steady state $H \approx H_{SIM} + \text{(average rationing)}/\alpha_2$, so the more friction, the larger the money stock.
 Setting $s = 0$ (and no heterogeneity) recovers the textbook value exactly.

 In the figure below (as in all agent-based charts that follow), each **thin grey line is a single Monte Carlo run**, while the **bold coloured line is the average across the 50 runs**.
 In other words, the grey band shows how much the outcome varies from one realisation to the next, the coloured line its expected path.
-Overall, the figure shows the dynamics through which the model’s variables adjust to their steady-state values and the new adjustment process set in motion by the increase in government spending ($G$ from $20 to $30 in period 60).
+Overall, the figure shows the dynamics through which the model’s variables adjust to their steady-state values and the new adjustment process set in motion by the increase in government spending.

 <figure>
 <img